TentaLabs/TentaLabsAssets/README.md

 ---

 ## Attribution
-TentaLab Assets ripped and prepared by MarinaraVT.
 Credit for use of these assets is not required, but appreciated. <br>

 ---